'Rarely cover' and 'foreseeable absence': rules and guidance

 What is 'rarely cover'?

-'Rarely cover' is the rule that teachers can only be asked to provide cover for other teachers "rarely" and "in circumstances that are not foreseeable".
+'Rarely cover' means that teachers can only be asked to provide cover for other teachers only "rarely" and "in circumstances that are not foreseeable".

-It does not apply to teachers who are employed wholly or mainly to undertake cover.
+'Rarely cover' doesn't apply to teachers who are employed wholly or mainly to provide cover.

 This is set out in paragraph 52.7 of the School Teachers' Pay and Conditions Document (STPCD).